christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 <a href="https://magrittr.tidyverse.org" target="_blank">
 <img src="/img/icons/logo_pipe.svg" align="right" style="width:200px; height:200px; padding:0px 0px 10px 10px; margin-top:0px; margin-bottom:0px;"/>
 </a>
 Pipes are a powerful tool for clearly expressing a sequence of multiple operations.
 You will be using the “pipe”-operator <code>%>%</code> throughout this class.
-The “pipe” is from the <code>magrittr</code> package.
+The “pipe” is from the <code>magrittr</code> package (included in the tidyverse).
 The point of the pipe is to help you write code in a way that is easier to read and understand.
 It makes your code more readable by structuring sequences of data operations left-to-right (as opposed to from the inside and out).
 The pipe makes your code read more like a sentence, branching from left to right.
 You can read it as a series of imperative statements: group, then summarise, then filter.
 As suggested by this reading, a good way to pronounce <code>%>%</code> when reading code is “then”.
 Mathematically it can be expressed like the following:<br></br>

 * `x %>% f` is equivalent to `f(x)`
 * `x %>% f(y)` is equivalent to `f(x, y)`